rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

    Install is the default action.

-   The <strong>Gemfile.lock</strong> file generated defines the version being used of each gem.
+   NOTE: The <strong>Gemfile.lock</strong> file generated defines the version being used of each gem.

 <a name="RunJekyll"></a>